Turn on Kerberos authentication

 Services such as Kerberos require a fully qualified hostname to work correctly.

-- Go to Administration > Admin settings
+- Go to Administration > Admin and user settings

 For Hostname enter an FQDN.
 Example: